 The IB offers high-quality

-- works within global contexts - IB
+- works within global contexts

 The MYP is flexible enough to accommodate most national or local curriculum requirements.
-It builds upon the knowledge, skills

 - ensures breadth and depth of understanding through study in eight subject groups